What's inside this article:

 - Transcript

-You can copy the following content types published by a different site:
+You can copy the following content types from a different site:

 - Multimedia: